sheisc/COMP9024/Trees/BiTree/README.md

 In this project, we create the binary tree manually.

+### Postorder Traversal

+Postorder traversal is a tree traversal method that adheres to the Left-Right-Root policy.

+In this method, each node in the tree is visited in the following sequence:

+(1) The left subtree is traversed first.

+(2) Then the right subtree is traversed.

+(3) Finally, the root node of the subtree is traversed.

 **In [COMP9024/Tutorials/Week4](../../Tutorials/Week4/README.md), we will study how to parse the input string and create the abstract syntax tree with a parser.**

 ## 1 How to download COMP9024/Trees/BiTree in [CSE VLAB](https://vlabgateway.cse.unsw.edu.au/)